DanielSagiv/theone_server/docs/MD_files/ADMIN-FULL-ACCESS-COE-EDITING.md

   - Remove quality/price filtering (don't check if seat is "better")
   - Return ALL available seats that meet universal restrictions
   - Sort by: price (ascending), then quality score (descending)
-  - Include current seat in results (marked as "current")
+  - Include current seat in results (marked with `is_current_seat: true` flag and "Currently Selected" tag)
-  - Remove limit (or increase to 50-100)
+  - Current seat inclusion mechanism: For admins, current seat is NOT excluded from initial filter, then marked with `isCurrentSeat` flag during processing
+  - **Admin fallback behavior**: If current seat is not found in location data, use default values (score = 0, price from seat) and continue to show all seats (clients would return empty array in this case)
+  - Limit: 100 seats (for performance)
 - **When `isAdmin === false`** (or not provided):
   - Keep current behavior (only "better" seats, top 5)
+  - If current seat not found in location data, return empty array (can't compare without baseline)

 #### 1.3 Update `generateSeatUpgradeOffers` Function
 **File**: `services/seatUpgradeService.js`